 • Infection prophylaxis, including Ig replacement, was strongly recommended.
 Prophylaxis for Pneumocystis jirovecii pneumonia and herpes zoster reactivation and routine antibiotic prophylaxis were recommended.

-MajesTEC-5 Study: Infections (>10% in any arm)13
+MajesTEC-5 Study: Infections (>10% in Any Arm)13

 Infectiona, n (%)